guardian/editions/projects/Mallard/README.md

 -   [Android](https://facebook.github.io/react-native/docs/getting-started#installing-dependencies-1)
 -   [iOS](https://facebook.github.io/react-native/docs/getting-started#installing-dependencies)

 **Note on installing Xcode:** If you are on a GNM machine chances are the App Store isn't working for you – [click here](https://developer.apple.com/download/more/) to get a direct download.
+If using version 10 of Xcode, you will need at least version 10.3.

 If you're starting from scratch, we recommend starting out with Android Studio because it takes less time to download.
+Once you've downloaded android studio, open the project `/projects/Mallard/android` then open up the 'virtual device manager' and install at least one device.

 You will also need `frontend` credentials form Janus in order to fetch the `.env` file for local development.
 This will run as part of either `run-ios` or `run-android` and in order to get the latest environment variables you will need to ensure you have frontend credentials when running at various points in the future.